Girimallena/Sample/README.md

-# Sample

-This is a sample demo used to understand GIT
+This is fungit pull Pishinfg to remote from local